 This annual contest is open to any enrolled high school student in grades 9-12.

-2025 National Essay Contest - Registration & Information
+2026 National Essay Contest - Lodge Planning Guide

-Eligibility: Any students enrolled in senior high school (grades 9-12).
+Eligibility: Open to any student enrolled in high school (grades 9-12).
+No entry fee required.

-Requirements: Participants of the contest are to compose an essay in English not to exceed 500 words on a subject relating to the Chinese experience in the United States.
-The essay prompt will be announced on the day of the contest.
+Requirements: Participants in the Contest are to compose an essay in English not to exceed 500 words, at their Chinese American Citizens Alliance Lodge or a location designated by the Lodge on a subject regarding the Chinese in the United States.
+The exact essay topic will be announced at the time of the contest.

-Judging: An impartial board of judges will be selected to review essays and select winners of the contest.
-Each essay will be judged on originality, organization, mechanics, thoughtfulness, clarity of thought, and ability to address the provided essay prompt.
-Decisions by the judges will be final and binding.
+Judging: An impartial board of judges will be selected by the sponsor to judge the winners.
+Each essay will be judged on the basis of originality, clarity of thought, and expression.
+The decision of the judges on all matters submitted and their interpretation of the rules will be final, conclusive, and binding on all contestants.

 Scholarship Awards: